-Second Chances Tutoring Program partners with local school districts and families to provide quality tutoring and project-based learning in English Language Arts and Mathematics to students in struggling schools.
+Second Chances Tutoring Program partners with local school districts, nonprofits and families to provide quality tutoring and project-based learning in English Language Arts and Mathematics to students in struggling schools.
 Our program works to get students back on track through focusing on academic improvement and building confidence.

 FFSC’s tutoring program has a unique advantage in the educational field and provides effective and efficient tutors to aid students in their path to excellence.
 FFSC offers a powerful tutoring program comprised of highly educated instructors who cultivate academic minds through the power of one-on-one interaction with the students.

 Second Chances Tutoring Program invests time and effort to ensure the best tutor-child match.
 We will personally meet with each parent and student to assess his/her academic requirements, personality, unique learning style, and specific concerns.
 We work with parents to set goals and determine the best approach to help your child improve grades, confidence, and reach his/her full potential.
 Sign your child up below by using our online Tutoring application!

 For information on how to enroll your child for tutoring or on how to be a volunteer tutor, please email our Education Programs Coordinator, Paulina Mejia, at firstname.lastname@example.org.

 Want to see a child’s face light up with joy?
 Just help him/her discover how much fun learning can be!
 Foundation for Second Chances is proud to present Reading Wheels!